⚠️ "Dad joke warning!!!" ⚠️

 --FIXED-RATE SYSTEM--

-MAINTAINING THE FIXED RATE REQUIRES CONSTANT INTERVENTION BY THE CENTRAL BANK or government of each country.
+MAINTAINING THE FIXED RATE REQUIRES CONSTANT INTERVENTION BY THE CENTRAL BANK.

 When the RATE IS FIXED HIGHER it is called a 'REVALUATION', and when the RATE IS FIXED LOWER it is called a 'DEVALUATION'